Corsican War of Independence

-The Corsican War of Independence, also known as the Forty Years' War (Corsican: Guerra di 40 anni), was a conflict between Corsican nationalism and the Republic of Genoa, and later the Kingdom of France in its final phase.
+The Corsican War of Independence, also known as the Forty Years' War (Corsican: Guerra di 40 anni), was a conflict between Corsican nationalists and the Republic of Genoa, and later the Kingdom of France in its final phase.
 Initially a tax resistance movement, it quickly turned into a war of independence.
 Indirectly, this war accelerated the fall of the Republic of Genoa and also triggered an ethnic conflict between Corsicans and pro-Genoese Paomian Greeks.

 The war ended with a Corsican victory and de facto independence of most of the island, except for the coastal towns.
 Corsica was thus separated into two states, with the Republic of Genoa controlling the port towns, while the Corsican Republic controlled the interior of the island, until the Kingdom of France replaced Genoa and attacked the Corsican Republic as soon as the Genoese presence on the island ended.

 Context

 For nearly four centuries, the Republic of Genoa dominated Corsica.
 During several of these centuries, Genoa had to face numerous Corsican rebellions, notably that of Sambucucciu d'Alandu and then that of Sampiero Corso, the two major rebellions led by these two men were crushed, that of Sampieru was however strong due to its pact with the Franco-Ottoman alliance.

 In the 1700s, the Republic of Genoa marginalized the Corsicans in favor of the Ligurians, the Corsicans had to pay excessive taxes, were extremely poor while Genoa carried out a colonization of settlement over several centuries, expelling the Corsicans from the coastal towns.

 Apart from a few brief isolated periods, Corsica had been part of the Republic of Genoa since 1284, when it was taken from the Republic of Pisa by the Genoese victory at the Battle of Meloria.
 Despite its submission, Corsican society always remained hostile to feudalism.
 In the 18th century, with the advent of the Enlightenment, the Corsican ideals of independence grew stronger, and in 1729 the first revolutionary movements arose, encouraged by the serious economic situation of the islanders and the despotism of the Genoese government.
 In March, Bastia was sacked, and in November, the patriots appointed Luiggi Giafferi, Andrea Ceccaldi, Abbot Raffaelli, and Hyacinthe Paoli, Pasquale's father, as commanders.